NAPW Chicago Chapter Workshop: Emergency Response

 When & Where

-Chicago Chapter - National Association of Professional Women
+Chicago Local Chapter - National Association of Professional Women

 Chicago Chapter Motto: We are a sisterhood of women who bring value to each other.

-If you would like to learn more about the NAPW go to www.napw.com
+To learn more about the NAPW visit www.napw.com

 NAPW EVENTS ARE FOR NAPW MEMBERS ONLY, UNLESS OTHERWISE SPECIFIED.
-WE WELCOME GUESTS WHO WOULD LIKE TO LEARN MORE ABOUT THE CHICAGO CHAPTER.
-GUESTS ARE WELCOME TO ATTEND 1 EVENT BEFORE BECOMING A MEMBER.
+WE WELCOME GUESTS WHO WOULD LIKE TO LEARN MORE ABOUT THE NAPW CHICAGO LOCAL CHAPTER.